 If you have a freight broker or freight forwarder, it should be their responsibility to handle the claim should something go wrong with the shipment.
 They will know the communication process better than a shipper, ensuring that the claim filed is going to be filed correctly.
 The difference is a broker will handle the communication but a forwarder should be responsible for the claim itself.

 If a company does not have a liaison or middleman, then it is up to them to file the claim to either theirs or their carrier’s coverage provider.
-For freight insurance, if damage is noted on proof of delivery, the claim can be filed up to 9 months from the date the incident occurred.
+For freight insurance, if damage is noted on the proof of delivery, the claim can be filed up to 9 months from the date the incident occurred.
 If damage is not noted on the proof of delivery, the claim must be filed within five days.
 For liability coverage, the claim can be filed up to 9 months from the date of the event.

 Answer: a shipper’s liaison should handle the claim process from front to back.

 The multilayered freight industry is not for the faint of heart.
 From the multiple moving pieces, intermediaries, to the lack of standardization, navigating the shipping terrain can feel like running through a maze.
 However, the more you know about these freight shipping questions, the closer you come to grasping the intricate texture of the industry.